 Women and Heart Disease: The Hidden Truths

 A study by the National Council on the Aging showed that 61% of American women believe breast cancer is their main health concern.
-However, heart disease is actually the leading cause of death for American women and accounts for one in every three deaths.
+However, heart disease is actually the leading cause of death for American women and accounts for 1 in every 3 deaths.

 - Heart disease has typically been considered a man’s disease.
 Because the symptoms women experience when they are suffering from heart disease are very different from men, there has been confusion among women and healthcare providers about the causes of those symptoms.